nv593/Zillow-Analysis/README.md

    - **Profitability**: Moderate growth (6.61% growth percentage).
    - **Risk**: Moderate (13.82% future risk).
        - A balanced option for investors seeking reasonable growth with manageable risk.

+   - **Scatterplot Visualization**: A graphical representation that plots the predicted growth against the associated risk for each ZIP code, providing a clear visual comparison.

 ## Next Steps

-Further research into local market trends, historical performance, and broader economic factors is recommended to refine investment strategies.
+Suggests deeper analysis into local market trends, historical real estate performance, and broader economic factors to refine investment strategies.

 ## Conclusion

-The project provides a nuanced understanding of New York's real estate market, aiding investors in making informed decisions aligned with their risk tolerance and investment goals.
+The project, with its comprehensive approach and detailed analysis, offers valuable insights into the New York real estate market, guiding investors towards informed decisions that align with their investment goals and risk tolerance.